opencv/opencv/modules/ml/doc/boosting.rst

 .. ocv:function:: float CvBoost::predict(  const Mat& sample, const Mat& missing=Mat(), const Range& slice=Range::all(), bool rawMode=false, bool returnSum=false ) const

+.. ocv:cfunction:: float CvBoost::predict( const CvMat* sample, const CvMat* missing=0, CvMat* weak_responses=0, CvSlice slice=CV_WHOLE_SEQ, bool raw_mode=false, bool return_sum=false ) const

 .. ocv:pyfunction:: cv2.CvBoost.predict(sample[, missing[, slice[, rawMode[, returnSum]]]]) -> retval

+    :param sample: Input sample.

+    :param missing: Optional mask of missing measurements.
+To handle missing measurements, the weak classifiers must include surrogate splits (see ``CvDTreeParams::use_surrogates``).

+    :param weak_responses: Optional output parameter, a floating-point vector with responses of each individual weak classifier.
+The number of elements in the vector must be equal to the slice length.

+    :param slice: Continuous subset of the sequence of weak classifiers to be used for prediction.
+By default, all the weak classifiers are used.

+    :param raw_mode: Normally, it should be set to ``false``.

+    :param return_sum: If ``true`` then return sum of votes instead of the class label.

 The method runs the sample through the trees in the ensemble and returns the output class label based on the weighted voting.